ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Icon Steps
 1. Drag icon from stencil to canvas.
 Note that the master name is not automatically included with the icon on the canvas.
+2. If an icon does not go exactly where you want it (e.g. Visio tries to align the icon with other icons on the canvas), go to Snap & Glue and uncheck Snap and Glue, put the icon where you want it, then go back and recheck Snap and Glue if you prefer to have it turned on.
+If you don't have Snap & Glue in the Quick Access Toolbar at the top of Visio, go to File -> Options -> Quick Access Toolbar, search All Commands and add Snap & Glue to the Quick Access Toolbar.
-2. To add text to an icon on the canvas, select the icon and type the desired text.
+3. To add text to an icon on the canvas, select the icon and type the desired text.
-3. Resize text to Calibri 10 pt if desired to fit more text than Calibri 12 pt.
+4. Resize text to Calibri 10 pt if desired to fit more text than Calibri 12 pt.
-4. Change text to blue color if desired.
+5. Change text to blue color if desired.
-5. If a line obstructs the text, select text, right-click and select Font, go to Text Block, and select solid color of white for text background.
+6. If a line obstructs the text, select text, right-click and select Font, go to Text Block, and select solid color of white for text background.
-6. If any of the text wraps to next line, select text, select Text Block (Shift+Ctrl+4) under Connection Point under HOME, widen text box and move widened text box to be in the center under icon.
+7. If any of the text wraps to next line, select text, select Text Block (Shift+Ctrl+4) under Connection Point under HOME, widen text box and move widened text box to be in the center under icon.
-7. If subscript or superscript of the text or parts of the text is desired, highlight the desired text and press CTRL+= to make the highlighted text subscript or CTRL+SHIFT+= to make the highlighted text superscript.
+8. If subscript or superscript of the text or parts of the text is desired, highlight the desired text and press CTRL+= to make the highlighted text subscript or CTRL+SHIFT+= to make the highlighted text superscript.
-8. Add lines between desired objects either shape-to-shape by clicking inside the shape or point-to-point by clicking on existing points on the border of the shape or add additional points to the object as desired.
+9. Add lines between desired objects either shape-to-shape by clicking inside the shape or point-to-point by clicking on existing points on the border of the shape or add additional points to the object as desired.
 Change line color to blue and weight to 1 1/2 pt.
 Note that when objects are moved the shape-to-shape will automatically reorganize where the line attaches to the objects and point-to-point will always maintain the line at each point.